 The truth is that the propositions of art and architecture, to the extent that they carry force, must be grounded in a profound understanding of the lived world, and conversely that anthropological accounts of the manifold ways in which life is lived would be of no avail if they were not brought to bear on speculative inquiries into what the possibilities for human life might be.
 Thus art, architecture and anthropology have in common that they observe, describe and propose.

 —Being Alive: Essays on Movement, Knowledge and Description, p.xi

 Other statements about anthropological purpose include Anthropology is the best major to change your life, which draws on Anthropology and Moral Optimism.
 What these pieces share is a conviction that observation and analysis goes together with participation and making a difference.

 In Purchasing Power: Black Kids and American Consumer Culture, anthropologist Elizabeth Chin writes of how the children she studied with had sophisticated commentaries on race, class, and marginalization, and how discovering these commentaries is “like pinpricks in a large piece of paper: invisible from a distance, but if you put your eye close upon it, you can get a pretty good view of what’s on the other side.”
 Chin calls these moments “tiny vistas opening onto possibility” and how “taking account of such tiny vistas has long been the work of anthropologists.”
 But Chin importantly reaches out from there: “Enlarging them is work for all of us” (2001:179).

 Anthropologists provide tiny vistas onto other possibilities.
 Please join us to make those possibilities real.

-Please use the buttons below to share this article, stay connected and show support.
-All donations go directly to promote Anthropology Report.
+Please share this article, stay connected and show support.
 If you have a blog or website, please consider adding a link–see the Purpose section for more.